meetuparchive/swarm-animation/README.md

   In development, use `grunt test` to run the tests.
   This command calls `webpack` and `jasmine` and compiles `src/js/lib.js` (where you add your new functions) and turns it into `test/build/lib_compiled.js`.
   It also creates `test/build/spec_compiled.js` out of your specs.
+  It runs a server with `connect` and keeps it alive.
+You can navigate to `http://localhost:8888/test/build/SpecRunner.html` to see the output (also shown on command line).

 ### writing
   Test code lives in `test/js`.
 Write your specs in Jasmine, using es6, here.